hailelagi/hailelagi.com/content/hacks/tsunami.md

 ## The query parser

-Every good database needs ergonimics features fo good querying!
-SQL is amazing but is insanely complex to implement and tightly coupled to transaction semantics, however we don't want to feel left out, let's build a tiny(compared to sql) query syntax and engine.
+Every good database needs ergonimics features for querying!
+SQL is amazing but is an insanely complex and large standard to implement and tightly coupled to transaction semantics and makes assumptions about the underlying structure of data -- being that its a 2-D array of rows and columns.
+Theres lots of syntax for querying key-value stores, redis has one, mongodb has one and even postgres has one!
+This is too much information for a single article so this is shelled out into [part two](./tsunami_two.md).

 ## Testing & Benchmarks